department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/engineering/Load Testing/10-10EZ Load Testing report.md

 ---

 ## Submission load test
-- The health_care_applications endpoint.
-API for submitting the health care application.
+- The health_care_applications endpoint API is used for submitting the health care application.

 ### Test configuration
 - We tested 249 requests at .42 requests per second with 5mb file attachment through the health_care_applications endpoint, at 60x usual volume.